JohnKendrick/PDielec/Sphinx/application_notes_2.rst

 Single Crystal Applications
 ===========================

 The transmission, reflection and absorption of infrared light through single crystals can be simulated using PDielec and PDGui.
-Partial incoherence can be modelled by averaging over a sample of thicknesses and orientations.
-Incoherence of all dielectric layers is modelled by considering the the transmission matrix for the intensity of light rather than the amplitude.
+Incoherence of all dielectric layers is modelled by considering the the transmission matrix for the intensity of light rather than the amplitude or by averaging the propagation phase of the internally reflected light.

 Single Crystal Study of Thickness Effects in MgO
 ================================================